These are the top 10 frequently asked questions with regards to my massage practice.

 3. How can I make an appointment?

-All sessions must be scheduled in advance and are available Monday through Saturday and on most holidays.
+All sessions must be scheduled in advance and are available Friday, Saturday, and Sunday.
 I am unable to accept walk-in appointments.
 To schedule an appointment feel free to call (if you leave a message, I’ll return your call as soon as I am able), or schedule online by clicking the appointment button on the right side bar.